By Marcin Wojtyczka

 Steering tends to be one of those things taken for granted until it no longer works.
 Many boats are abandoned each season due to failed steering systems because the skippers cannot make them head in the direction they need to go.
 Planning for steering problems involves two main pursuits.
 The first is inspecting and maintaining the steering system, and the second is planning for what to do should that system fail while underway.

-You should regularly perform a proper maintenance and inspections of a steering system before heading out to sea.
+You should regularly perform proper maintenance and inspections of a steering system before heading out to sea.
 Proper maintenance means mechanical inspection, tension tests and lubrication.
 Anyone with basic mechanical skills can do the maintenance, both quickly and relatively inexpensively:

 - Comprehensive steering system inspection checklist